Cowes Town Waterfront Trust

 4.3 To promote the protection and improvement of the environment of Cowes Harbour.

-Our involvement includes:
+The Trust’s involvement includes:

 The Miss Isle School of Sip & Puff Sailing (MISSPS) is a unique sailing and training experience on the Isle of Wight.